Skip to Content

 • Preheat the oven to 400°F. Line a baking sheet with parchment paper.

-• Heat a large pot with a bit of cooking oil.
-Add the onion, dried thyme, salt and pepper and mix together.
-Cook until the oven turns translucent, about 2 minutes.
+• Heat a large pot over medium-high heat.
+Add a bit of cooking oil and the 1 chopped onion½ tsp dried thyme1 tsp salt and ½ tsp ground black pepper and mix together.
+Cook until the onion turns translucent, about 2 minutes.

-• Add the onion, fresh basil and vegetable broth to a blender or food processor.
+• Now add that cooked onion mixture, along with ½ cup fresh basil and 1 cup vegetable broth to a blender or food processor.
 Blend until smooth and creamy.
+Set aside.

-• Add the balsamic vinegar to the heated pot and gently stir, scraping up any bits from the bottom of the pan.
-Cook 1 minute, until it reduces in half.
+• Add the 2 Tbsp balsamic vinegar and 2 tsp of vegetable broth (or water) to the pot that just had the onions in it and gently stir, scraping up any bits from the bottom of the pan.
+Cook for one minute, until it reduces in half.

 Nutrition